apache/submarine/docs/design/storage-implementation.md

     emptyDir: {}
 ```

 The above K8s spec create a code-dir and mount it to `/code` to launched containers.
-The initContiner `git-localize` uses `https://github.com/kubernetes/git-sync` to do the sync up.
+The initContainer `git-localize` uses `https://github.com/kubernetes/git-sync` to do the sync up.
 (If other storages are used such as s3, we can use similar initContainer approach to download contents)

 ## System-related metrics/logs and their storages